To the Bookshop Around the Corner

 Charlotte | Park Road Books

 The queen of Charlotte’s independent bookstore scene, opened in 1977, is owned by two longtime booksellers with deep publishing ties.
 The store has a wide-ranging and well-curated selection, as well as a full slate of author events.
-Plus, the bookstore is canine friendly, with a store dog, Yola.
+Plus, the bookstore is canine-friendly — it even has a store dog, Yola.

 Denver Metro | Tattered Cover Book Store

-This Denver chain of independent bookstores has changed owners and locations several times since its founding in 1971, but one thing has remained constant—it’s always been a haven for the city’s bibliophiles.
-The Tattered Cover recently launched a curatorial service in partnership with the Hue-Man Experience, which was Denver’s first Black-owned bookstore.
+This Denver chain of independent bookstores has changed owners and locations several times since its founding in 1971, but one thing has remained constant — it’s always been a haven for the city’s bibliophiles.
+The Tattered Cover also has a curatorial service in partnership with the Hue-Man Experience, which was Denver’s first Black-owned bookstore.